gimelfarb/blog-lionhack/_posts/2014-03-08-software-versioning-strategies.md

 Thirdly, developers **have to be disciplined enough** to follow the structure and apply ALL changes through _migration scripts_.
 Furthermore, when developing and debugging locally, one often has to go through several iterations before getting that table or store procedure change right.
 Yet only the final changes should make it into the _migration script_, meaning they have to be remembered and written manually.
 Otherwise, _migration scripts_ would contain all of the intermediate changes made by all developers on the project.
 It is easy to see how that can grow out of proportion quickly.

-Finally, there is an argument that _migration scripts_ are a "history of changes", and it is a bit of a redundancy to store them in source control, which already IS a "history" of code changes.
+Finally, there is an argument that _migration scripts_ are a "history of changes", and it is a bit of a redundancy to store them in source control, which already **is** a "history" of code changes.
 We would be storing **a history of a history**.
 There's something philosophical about that.

 **Pros:**